Basilica of Saint Paul Outside the Walls: Architecture and interior

 and 29.70 m-high, the second largest in Rome.

 The nave's 80 columns and its wood and stucco-decorated ceiling are from the 19th century.
 All that remains of the ancient basilica are the interior portion of the apse with the triumphal arch.
 The mosaics of the apse were greatly damaged in the 1823 fire; only a few traces were incorporated in the restoration.
 The 5th-century mosaics of the triumphal arch are original (but also heavily reworked): an inscription in the lower section attest they were done at the time of Leo I, paid by Galla Placidia.
 The subject portrays the Apocalypse of John, with the bust of Christ in the middle flanked by the 24 Doctors of the Church, surmounted by the flying symbols of the four Evangelists.
 Saint Peter and Saint Paul are portrayed at the right and left of the arch, the latter pointing downwards (probably to his tomb).

 From the inside, the windows may appear to be stained glass, but they are actually translucent alabaster.

-The tabernacle of the confession of Arnolfo di Cambio (1285) belongs to the 13th century.
+The ciborium of the confession of Arnolfo di Cambio (1285) belongs to the 13th century.

 In the old basilica each pope had his portrait in a painted frieze extending above the columns separating the aisles from the nave.
 A 19th-century mosaic version can be seen now.
 The nave's interior walls were also redecorated with painted scenes from Saint Paul's life placed between the windows of the clerestory.

 South of the transept is the cloister, considered "one of the most beautiful of the Middle Ages".
 Built by Vassalletto in 1205–1241, it has double columns of different shapes.
 Some columns have inlays with golden and colored-glass mosaics; the same decoration can be seen on the architrave and the inner frame of the cloister.
 Also visible are fragments from the destroyed basilica and ancient sarcophagi, one with scenes of the myth of Apollo.

+Outside the Basilica is the original sculpture of When I was in Prison, created by Canadian artist Timothy Schmalz as part of the Matthew 25 collection installed throughout Rome on the occasion of the Extraordinary Jubilee of Mercy.